projectriff/riff/rfc/rfc-0014-binding-injection.md

 - `.spec.binding` is an ObjectReference to a resource implementing the binding duck type
 - `.spec.containers` optionally restricts which containers are augmented, defaults to all containers
 - `.spec.subject` is an ObjectReference to a resource implementing the podspecable duck type
-- the subject and binding target much be in the same namespace as the injection resource
+- the subject and binding target mush be in the same namespace as the injection resource

 The subject resource will be injected with the binding metadata and secret.